Aron-Tn/telgfor/README.md

 ### ✔️ New version of bot V2 it can be used to get messages instant with the Real user, it's ready also for more information contact me 🔥 .

+## Releases

+### Windows
+Download the executable file for Windows TelegramForwarder.exe .

+### macOS
+Download the application for macOS Telegram Forwarder .

 *Contact*
 ----